hyperledger-labs/blockchain-carbon-accounting/hardhat/docs/using-the-contracts.md

 # Using the Contracts

-## Installation and use
+[Hardhat](https://hardhat.org/) is an Ethereum development and testing environment which is great for deploying and testing the contracts locally.

+## Local development

+For local development on can simply run those commands from the project root directory:
+ - To start hardhat locally: `npm run hardhat`
-After cloning this repository, navigate to the `hardhat` directory, and run `npm install`
+ - After it started to setup the default test accounts and demo transactions: `npm run hardhat-setup`

 ## Testing with Hardhat

-[Hardhat](https://hardhat.org/) is an Ethereum development and testing environment which is great for deploying and testing the contracts locally.
-Again from the `hardhat` directory:
+For more advanced commands, tests and deployment, you can also run from the `hardhat` directory:
 - To see all commands, run `npx hardhat`
 - To compile, run `npx hardhat compile`
-- To test, run `npx hardhat test` (and `npx hardhat test [filename] to run a specific test`)
+- To test, run `npx hardhat test` (and `npx hardhat test [filename] to run a specific test`) make sure that neither `hardhat` nor `ipfs` is already running because some tests will start those manually.
 - To run a local test network without deploying the contracts, run `npx hardhat node --no-deploy`
 - To run a local test network that automatically deploys all of the contracts locally, run `npx hardhat node`
 - To deploy to a given network (e.g. goerli), run `npx hardhat deploy --network goerli`